-G. Health care plan fraud
+F. Health care plan fraud

-Health care plan fraud is defined as a deception or misrepresentation by a provider, Member, employer or any person acting on their behalf.
+Health care plan fraud is defined as a deception or misrepresentation by a provider, member, employer or any person acting on their behalf.
 It is a felony that can be prosecuted.
 Any person who willfully and knowingly engages in an activity intended to defraud the health care plan by filing a claim that contains a false or deceptive statement is guilty of insurance fraud.

 If you are concerned about any of the charges that appear on a bill or Explanation of Benefits form, or if you know of or suspect any illegal activity, call our plan's toll-free Fraud Hotline at 1-800-977-3565.
 The Fraud Hotline operates 24 hours a day, seven days a week.
-All calls are strictly confidential.1-800-977-3565.
-The Fraud Hotline operates 24 hours a day, seven days a week.
 All calls are strictly confidential.

-H. Circumstances beyond Health Net's control
+G. Circumstances beyond Health Net Cal MediConnect's control

-To the extent that a natural disaster, war, riot, civil insurrection, epidemic, complete or partial destruction of facilities, atomic explosion or other release of nuclear energy, disability of significant medical group personnel, or other similar events not within the control of Health Net, results in Health Net's facilities or personnel not being available to provide or arrange for services or benefits under this Member Handbook, Health Net's obligation to provide such services or benefits shall be limited to the requirement that Health Net make a good-faith effort to provide or arrange for the provision of such services or benefits within the current availability of its facilities or personnel.
+To the extent that a natural disaster, or emergency circumstances results in Health Net's facilities or personnel not being available to provide or arrange for services or benefits under this Member Handbook, Health Net's obligation to provide such services or benefits shall be limited to the requirement that Health Net make a good-faith effort to provide or arrange for the provision of such services or benefits within the current availability of its facilities or personnel.

-Notice of Privacy Practices

-THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+H. Notice of Privacy PracticesTHIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED ANDDISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.PLEASE REVIEW IT CAREFULLY.Effective 08.14.2017

-PLEASE REVIEW IT CAREFULLY.

-Effective 08.14.2017